 The calculation of the CGU value in use reflects the future free cash flows for the next five years for SWDM-IN discounted to the present value at the WACC and an estimated residual value.
-The projected free cash flows for SWDM-IN's CGU is estimated on the basis of the Budget 2023 and the Business Plan 2023 - 2027, as approved by management, and mid-term assumptions.
+The projected free cash flows for SWDM-IN's CGU are estimated on the basis of the Business Plan 2024 - 2028, as approved by management, and mid-term assumptions.
 For the free cash flows extending beyond the detailed planning period, a terminal value was computed by capitalizing the normalized cash flows using a constant growth rate.
 The long-term growth rate was calculated in consideration of the long-term inflation expectations for relevant countries.

-In addition, a market risk premium of 6.00% (2021: 6.50%) and a small cap premium of 3.02% (2021: 3.21%) were applied for the calculation of the WACC.
+In addition, a market risk premium of 5.16% (2022: 6.00%) and a small cap premium of 3.05% (2022: 3.02%) were applied for the calculation of the WACC.